 It is very easy to install, so it’s a good option for the do-it-yourselfer.
 And cork is low maintenance.

-Cork also has anti-microbial properties, and resists both mold and mildew.
+Cork also has antimicrobial properties, and it resists both mold and mildew.
 So, it is a very healthy choice.

 There are a few drawbacks, however.
 Cork is water-resistant, but it is not waterproof.